aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

 76. Remove your Elasticache cluster.

-77. Remove your Elasticache cluster.

-78. Remove your VPC from CloudFormation console.
+77. Remove your VPC from CloudFormation console.

 # Congratulation!
 You completed LAB02.